ZwergenElf/bingo/README.md

 # Bingo

-Simple UI for video game related bingo challenges.
+Simple UI for video game related bingo challenges. <br>
-Requires a setup on a server.
+Requires a setup on a server with all dependencies, to work properly.

 ## Dependencies:
 - API: https://github.com/ZwergenElf/bingo-nest-api